-In January 1994, USDA's Food and Nutrition Service (FNS) joined with the U.S. Department of Health and Human Services' National Center for Health Statistics (NCHS) in sponsoring a National Conference on Food Security Measurement and Research.
+In January 1994, USDA's Food and Nutrition Service (FNS) joined with the U.S. Department of Health and Human Services' National Center for Health Statistics (NCHS), in sponsoring a National Conference on Food Security Measurement and Research.
 This meeting brought together leading academic experts and other private researchers and key staff of the concerned Federal agencies.
 The conference identified the consensus among researchers in the field as to the strongest conceptual basis for a national measure of food insecurity and hunger.
 It also led to a working agreement about the best method for implementing such a measure in national surveys (USDA, 1995).

-After extensive cognitive assessment, field testing, and analysis by the U.S. Census Bureau, a food security survey questionnaire was fielded by the bureau as a supplement to the Current Population Survey (CPS) of April 1995.2 The CPS food security survey was repeated in September 1996, April 1997, August 1998, April 1999, September 2000, April 2001, December 2001, December 2002, and December 2003.
+After extensive cognitive assessment, field testing, and analysis by the U.S. Census Bureau, a food security survey questionnaire was fielded by the bureau as a supplement to the Current Population Survey (CPS) of April 1995.2 The CPS food security survey was repeated in September 1996, April 1997, August 1998, April 1999, September 2000, April 2001, and December of 2001 and later years.
 Minor modifications to the questionnaire format and screening procedures were made over the first several years, and a more substantial revision in screening and format, designed to reduce respondent burden and improve data quality, was introduced with the August 1998 survey.
-However, the content of the 18 questions upon which the U.S. Food Security Scale is based remained constant in all years.
+However, the content of the 18 questions upon which the U.S. Food Security Scale is based remained constant in all years.3

 Initial analysis of the 1995 data was undertaken by Abt Associates, Inc., through a cooperative venture with FNS, the interagency working group, and other key researchers involved in developing the questionnaire.
-The Abt
+The Abt team used nonlinear factor analysis and other state-of-the-art scaling methods to produce a measurement scale for the severity of deprivation